yyolk/actionsflow-trigger-pocket/README.md

 > Pocket uses different variable names in it's OAuth2 flow.
 YMMV with OAuth developer tools.

 > [!IMPORTANT]
-> The process below is manual, the obtained `access_token` is for the authorizing user if it expires you will need to obtain it again following the same instructions
+> If the obtained `access_token` expires you will need to obtain it again.
+You can follow the same instructions.

+> [!IMPORTANT]
+> The request token and codes may time out before you compleete the next step.
+Use a text file to stage your commands so Pocket doesn't invalidate the flow for timing out.

 1. **Obtain a platform consumer key.**